Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 - increase your computing resources (more nodes, more powerful, better network, etc.); check that you are never hitting the swap and, more generally, try to ensure that computing nodes stay well below a high load (performances in that case degrade swiftly)
 - make (a better) use of advanced scheduling (models seldom require all the same evaluation frequency)
-- selectively tune your models (ex: use ``etop`` and the traces to spot the most-demanding ones)
+- selectively tune your models (e.g. use ``etop`` and the traces to spot the most-demanding ones)
 - switch to more "exotic" solutions, like native compilation or the use of `NIFs <http://erlang.org/doc/tutorial/nif.html>`_ (i.e. *Native Implemented Functions*)
 - ultimately, if at all possible, reduce your problem size
-- improve your algorithms (ex: choose better data-structures):
+- improve your algorithms (e.g. choose better data-structures):

 :raw-html:`<center><img src="xkcd-algorithms.png" id="responsive-image-medium"></img></center>`
 :raw-latex:`\includegraphics[scale=0.5]{xkcd-algorithms.png}`